anagmrebelo/42_so_long/README.md

 # so_long

 ## Project description:
-Code small 2D game using minilibx library and get famliliar with the concepts of textures, sprites and tiles
+Coded small 2D game using minilibx library and get famliliar with the concepts of textures, sprites and tiles

 ## Grade
 125%